mikemccand/luceneserver/README.md

 double quotes around that `"lib/*"` so java sees that asterisk and not your shell!

+# Live documentation

-Once it's running, load `http://localhost:4000/docs` to see minimial documentation of all REST commands.
+Once the server is running, load `http://localhost:4000/docs` to see minimial documentation of all REST commands and their accepted parameters.

 # Example indexing tool